-Top Hamas official Saleh al-Arouri killed in Beirut suburb
+Senior Hamas official Saleh al-Arouri killed in Beirut suburb

 At least six people killed in Israeli drone strike on Lebanese capital, state media report.